opendesk/smartdesk/specs/hardware_interface_spec.md

 - Any piece of smartdesk furniture MUST provide a clear flat surface for electronics to be mounted on.
 - This surface MAY be in any orientation.
 - This surface MAY be hidden or exposed.
 - This surface MUST be large enough to accommodate an enclosure 120mm x 80mm x 40mm mounted with one of its largest faces flush to the surface.
-This will allow for the mounting of Auduino Uno and Mega boards, all Raspberry Pis, Seeed boards etc.
+This will allow for the mounting of Arduino Uno and Mega boards, all Raspberry Pis, Seeed boards etc.
 - This surface SHOULD be located to allow for easy access by furniture owners.
 - Sufficient ventilation MUST be provided for the electronics being mounted.
 - Consideration MUST be given to how wires will be run to the hardware used, and adequate space allowed for this around the mounting surface.